openshift/enhancements/enhancements/installer/kubevirt-ipi.md

    Terraform uses kubernetes provider to create:

-    - DataVolume with RHCOS image
+    - [DataVolume CR][data-volumes] with RHCOS image

          *Note:* In disconnected environment the user will need to provide a local image that the installer can upload to the namespace.
-    - secrets for the ignition configs of the VMs
+    - secrets for the Ignition configs of the VMs
     - 1 bootstrap machine
     - 3 masters

-    When installing on pods network:
+    Only on network option 1 - pods network:
     - Services and routes for DNS and LB

 3. Bootstrap